 Cardiac catheterization, indicated only for perioperative assessment of coronary artery disease (CAD) before surgical repair, can confirm elevated LA and pulmonary artery pressures, mitral gradient and valve area.

 The natural history of MS varies, but the interval between onset of symptoms and severe disability is about 7 to 9 yr.
-Outcome is affected by the patient's preprocedural age and functional status, pulmonary hypertension, and degree of MR. Symptomatic results of balloon valvotomy and surgical commissurotomy are equivalent in patients with valves that are not calcified.
+Outcome is affected by the patient's preprocedural age and functional status, pulmonary hypertension, and degree of MR. Symptomatic results of balloon or surgical commissurotomy are equivalent in patients with valves that are not calcified.
 However, after a variable period of time, function deteriorates in most patients due to restenosis, and valve replacement may become necessary.
 Risk factors for death are AF and pulmonary hypertension.
 Cause of death is most commonly heart failure or pulmonary or cerebrovascular embolism.

 Asymptomatic patients require no treatment other than appropriate prophylaxis against rheumatic fever recurrence.